miriamrie/VUE-Project/README.md

-# Web-VUEproject
+# Website-VUEproject
 Hey!
-This is for my web-project for A3 using VUE-Framework.
+This is for my responsive website-project for A3 using the VUE-Framework.